achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 A name statement specifies the descriptor of a [method](#method-statement) or  a [field](#field-statement).
-It is a [simple statement](#statements) which has as a single argument the [name](#names-and-labels) of an [utf8 constant](#utf8-constant-statement) which in turn specifies the actual descriptor string as shown in the following EBNF expression:
+It is a [simple statement](#statements) which has as a single argument the [name](#names-and-labels) of an [utf8 constant](#utf8-constant-statement) which in turn specifies the actual descriptor string as defined in the following EBNF expression:

 	:::ebnf
 	descriptor statement = 'descriptor', utf8 constant, ';' ;